![]() |

 Contact: http://verplankfoundation.com/

 PLEASE NOTE: This foundation has provided some scholarships for Seneca Nation members for many years.
-At the time of this writing in late 2023, I do not see application information.
+At the time of this writing in early 2025, I do not see application information.
 Maybe these scholarships are available, but you may need to contact the Seneca Diabetes Foundation for more information.

 The Seneca Diabetes Foundation.
 "With diabetes affecting approximately 50 percent of the adult Seneca population, SDF is leading the effort to research and combat this disease and supports students wishing to enter the health service/medical profession."